 2017 Literary Awards

-We are proud to announce the sixth annual Department of English Literary Awards will be held on Thursday, April 24, from 6:30pm to 8:30pm in the Baker Patillo Student Center, Regents Suite B. These awards recognize student excellence in composition, technical writing, literary analysis, and creative writing.
+We are proud to announce the seventh annual Department of English Literary Awards will be held on Wednesday, April 22, from 6:30pm to 8:30pm in the Baker Patillo Student Center, Regents Suite B. These awards recognize student excellence in composition, technical writing, literary analysis, and creative writing.
 One winner and two honorable mentions will be selected for each category.
 Undergraduate first prizes are $50, and the first prize for the graduate award is $100.

 Undergraduate Literary Awards (Essays and projects produced from Spring, Summer, and Fall 2016 are eligible.)